junkurihara/junkurihara.github.io/content/_index.md

 ## About

-I am a software engineer in networking, communication architecture, and security & privacy in network.
+I am a software engineer in networking architecture, networking protocols, and security & privacy in network.
 Currently I am working for [Zettant Inc.](https://www.zettant.com/), Japan since Jan.
 2018 as a Principal Researcher.
 I am also an Associate Professor at [Department of Computer Science, School of Computing, Institute of Science Tokyo](https://educ.titech.ac.jp/cs/eng/), Japan since Jan.
 2026.
 Before that, I was an Associate Professor at [Graduate School of Information Science, University of Hyogo](https://www.u-hyogo.ac.jp/gsis/index_en.html), Japan from Jan.
 2020 to Dec.
 2025.